tejom/tejom.github.io/_posts/2016-06-23-first-post.markdown

 categories: general
 ---

-The goal of this is to keep track of the new things I learn.
+The goal of this is to keep track of the new things I learn and get a little better at writing.
 Hopefully I'll end up with a good reference and some interesting material.